Performance of Prototypes with Different Reflector Materials for the SHiP Liquid Scintillator Surrounding Background Tagger: Detector Prototypes

 \subsection{Material Specifications}

 As alternatives to the previously used Corten steel base material, the following materials were studied: \begin{itemize} \item \textbf{Aluminium (AlMg4.5):} This widely used alloy of aluminium is chemically compatible with the LS and naturally exhibits the highest UV reflectivity of any metal.
 However, from simulations it was expected that the reflectivity of untreated rolled AlMg4.5 would still be insufficient for meeting the SBT performance requirements.
 It was thus decided to construct two detector cells from AlMg4.5: one from raw rolled material (hereafter referred to as "unpolished") and one from rolled material with manually polished inner walls (hereafter referred to as "polished") providing a very high specular reflectivity. \item \textbf{Stainless steel + PTFE reflector:} Another material known to have very good chemical compatibility with the LS is stainless steel.
 However, due to its poor reflectivity in the relevant wavelength range of 340 -- 400\,nm, photon transport simulations showed that even a polished surface would result in insufficient light collection.
-Therefore, a new detector prototype constructed from stainless steel was clad with 0.5\,mm thick sheets of highly diffuse reflective PTFE~\cite{ptfe} that needed to be installed after welding.
-The cell was then closed with a large lid $\sim$120 $\times$ 80\,cm$^2$ of stainless steel using screws and a large O-ring seal. \end{itemize} With a dedicated laboratory setup, the specular and diffuse reflectivities of several materials were studied, including unpolished and manually polished samples of AlMg4.5 and 0.5\,mm thick sheets of PTFE~\cite{ptfe} on stainless steel, as used in the detector prototypes (see Fig.~\ref{fig:inside-cells}).
+Consequently, a new detector prototype was manufactured from stainless steel, featuring a large rectangular flange with dimensions 760 $\times$ 1\,250\,mm$^2$.
+Using screws, 0.5\,mm thick PTFE sheets were mechanically fastened to the inner walls of this detector to provide a highly diffusive-reflective lining.
+PTFE was chosen due to its excellent reflectivity in the ultraviolet range, which is critical for maximising the light collection efficiency. \end{itemize} With a dedicated laboratory setup, the specular and diffuse reflectivities of several materials were studied, including unpolished and manually polished samples of AlMg4.5 and 0.5\,mm thick sheets of PTFE~\cite{ptfe} on stainless steel, as used in the detector prototypes (see Fig.~\ref{fig:inside-cells}).
 The results of these measurements are shown in Fig.~\ref{fig:reflectivity}: at the benchmark wavelength of 380\,nm - determined by the spectral characteristics of the combined LS~+~WOM system - the specular reflectivity of polished AlMg4.5 is measured as 75\%, while the diffuse reflectivity of the 0.5\,mm thick PTFE sheet is around~71\%.
 The reflectivity of unpolished AlMg4.5 is highly angular dependent and considerably lower.